samplchallenges/SAMPL-containers/tutorials/README.md

         - zstd=1.5.0=ha95c52a_0
       prefix: /opt/conda/envs/advenv
       ```
-15. Copy the output from the export command in step 7 to be pasted into a file in step 11.
+15. Copy the output from the export command in step 14 to be pasted into a file in the next section.
-16. Exit the container.
+17. Exit the container.
 Upon running this command, you will exit the interactive version of the container and should return to your normal command prompt.
       * command: `exit`
-17. Create and open a file called "environment.yml" and paste the output you previously copied at step 8
-18. Change the first line of the file `name: advenv` to `name: base`
-19. Delete the last line of the file: `prefix: /opt/conda/envs/advenv`
-20. Save the changes to environment.yml and exit

 ### 1.3: Install conda environment (from [Section 1.2](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials#12-starting-a-pre-made-docker-container-and-creating-a-conda-environment)) into your container

-> We will begin creating a Dockerfile which contains the instructions required to build the base container.
+> We will begin creating an environment.yml file which contains all the information about our conda environment packages, as well as a Dockerfile which contains the instructions required to build the base container.
 In 1.3, we will only add the necessary commands for installing the conda environment from Section 1.2 to the Dockerfile.
 We will then test to ensure the build with the conda environment installed succeeds.
 For more information on how to write a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
+1. Create and open a file called "environment.yml" and paste the output you previously copied at Section 1.2 Step 15
+2. Change the first line of the file `name: advenv` to `name: base`
+3. Delete the last line of the file: `prefix: /opt/conda/envs/advenv`
+4. Save the changes to environment.yml and exit
-1. Create and open a file called "Dockerfile"
+5. Create and open a file called "Dockerfile"
-2. Copy the following lines into Dockerfile.
+6. Copy the following lines into Dockerfile.
 The following commands contain the instructions to install the conda environment when your container is built.
    ```
    FROM continuumio/miniconda3:4.9.2-alpine
    # tells the container to inherit from a miniconda container